EncryptNetwork/EncryptNetwork/doc/README.md

 ### OSX

-Drag DAPScoin-Qt to your applications folder, and then run DAPScoin-Qt.
+Drag Encrypt-Qt to your applications folder, and then run Encrypt-Qt.

 ### Need Help?